-The last 18 months has seen so many changes to our daily routines, rituals and habits.
+The last 2 years has seen so many changes to our daily routines, rituals and habits.
 This includes how we spend our time at home and how we practice Yoga and exercise.
-Virtual Yoga has been a lifesaver for many people practicing yoga, but it can be hit or miss when you are searching for the expansion, guidance and energy that you receive from a live class.
+Virtual Yoga has been an incredible tool that allows you to access top quality classes, wherever you are.
+Thanks to online yoga, you can access the expansion, guidance and energy that you are seeking from your yoga practice from the comfort of your own home, from the open road, or anywhere your travels take you.

-We are so passionate about helping our tribe find their ZONE, that we have put together a comprehensive guide for Yoga at home, including how to create your space and a list of our favourite teachers here in Australia.
+We are so passionate about helping our tribe find their ZONE, that we have put together a comprehensive guide for Yoga at home, including how to create your space and 2 weeks of FREE access to The ZONE, so you can practice with us.
 You don’t have to look externally to #LIVEBETTER, everything you need is already right here at your fingertips.

 What is your reason for practising Yoga?
 Are you looking to stay fit and build strength, or do you want to calm your mind and relax?